Rilmxp/Library/README.md

 ## Responsiveness:

 Since the width of the book elements has been set with vw unit, many breakpoints have been set in small increments (500px, 600px, 700px, 950px, 1100px).
-A specific media query has been set for max-height: 540px to improve landscape view in devices with a very low viewport height.
+A specific media query has been set for "max-height: 540px" to improve landscape view in devices with a very low viewport height.